rnag/dataclass-wizard/docs/common_use_cases/v1_patterned_date_time.rst

 =============================

 .. tip::
-    The following docs outline recent support in ``v0.35.0`` for patterned date and time within an experimental feature called "V1 Opt-in".
-You can read more about this feature in the `Field Guide to V1 Opt-in`_.
+    The following documentation introduces support for patterned date and time strings added in ``v0.35.0``.
+This feature is part of an experimental "V1 Opt-in" mode, detailed in the `Field Guide to V1 Opt-in`_.

 .. _`Field Guide to V1 Opt-in`: https://github.com/rnag/dataclass-wizard/wiki/Field-Guide-to-V1-Opt%E2%80%90in

-Loading an `ISO 8601`_ format string into a :class:`date` / :class:`time` /
-:class:`datetime` object is already handled as part of the de-serialization process by default.
-For example, a date string in ISO format such as ``2022-01-17T21:52:18.000Z`` is correctly parsed to :class:`datetime` as expected.

-However, what happens when you have a date string in |another format|_, such as ``November 2, 2021``, and you want to load it to a :class:`date` or :class:`datetime` object?

-As of **v0.35.0**, the accepted solution is to use the builtin support for parsing strings with custom date-time patterns; this internally calls :meth:`datetime.strptime` to match input strings against a specified pattern.
+This feature, introduced in version **0.35.0**, enhances flexibility by allowing the parsing of non-standard date-time formats into Python's built-in :class:`date`, :class:`time`, and :class:`datetime` objects.
+For example, strings such as ``November 2, 2021`` can now be seamlessly parsed and converted using customizable patterns.

+**Key Features:**

+- Supports standard, timezone-aware, and UTC-specific date-time patterns.
+- Enables ``Annotated`` option to specify desired formats.
+- Retains `ISO 8601`_ serialization for compatibility.

 There are three main approaches that can be used to specify custom patterns for date-time strings: